-Recent years have seen an increasing demand for accessibility competence among current and future IT-professionals.
+Recent years have seen an increasing demand for accessibility competence among current and future IT professionals.
 This poses challenges and requirements for IT education in higher education institutions.
-In order to prepare IT students with the necessary knowledge and competence, IT education in higher education needs to incorporate accessibility in their curricula.
-In this presentation we will share experience and lessons learned on integrating universal design of ICT and web accessibility in IT education in OsloMet.
+In order to give students the necessary knowledge and competence, higher education institutions needs to incorporate accessibility in their IT curricula.
+In this presentation we will share experience and lessons learned from integrating universal design of ICT and web accessibility in IT education at OsloMet.

 Weiqin Chen, Professor at the Faculty of Technology, Art and Design at OsloMet

-As society becomes increasingly permeated by and reliant on digitalized infrastructure, so do the expectations on and prerequisites for what acting as a full citizen entails in terms of accessibility and participation.
-At Certec, Lund University, digital media, human-computer interaction, user-centred design and interaction design today cuts through most of our work.
-During this presentation we will elaborate on how we address and utilize accessibility from an inclusive stance grounded on Universal Design and Universal Design for Learning.
+Societies are increasingly permeated by, and reliant on, digitalized infrastructures.
+At the same time, persons wishing to exercise their full citizenship rights expect and require more in terms of accessibility and participation.
+Today, digital media, human-computer interaction, user-centered design and interaction design cut across most of the work carried out by Certec at Lund University.
+During this presentation we will discuss how we address and utilize accessibility from an inclusive stance, based on Universal Design and Universal Design for Learning.
 The presentation will be based on material and examples from both teaching and research.

 Håkan Eftring, PhD in Engineering, Assistant Professor, Director of Studies, Lund University

-It is important to include the web accessibility teaching and understanding to different study units.
+It is important to include web accessibility teaching and understanding in various study units.
 Accessibility comprises different fields such as technical compliance, usability and design, and cognition.
-It is also important to consider to use clear, proper language.
+It is also important to consider using clear and appropriate language.
 During this presentation we will demonstrate how we teach web accessibility at Laurea.
-We also show the best practices how we have spread the web accessibility knowledge and importance among students and other universities.
+We will also show our best practices for spreading web accessibility knowledge and awareness among students and other universities.